troystribling/SimpleFutures/README.md

 # FutureStream

-In frameworks such as `CoreLocation` the `CLLocationManagerDelegate` method can be called repeatedly for a single instantiation of `CLLocationManager`.
+In frameworks such as `CoreLocation` some `CLLocationManagerDelegate` methods can be called repeatedly for a single instantiation of `CLLocationManager`.
+For example,

 ```swift
 func locationManager(_ manager: CLLocationManager!,